Bali Seascape Beach Club – Affordable and convenient resort catering to families.

 With its low-key but welcoming beach club vibe, this place offers a range of rooms, apartments, and villas in a tranquil setting a short walk from the main road with its numerous cafés and shops.
 The all-around views of the hills, coastline, and islands offshore from the pool and upstairs rooms are superb, while a breakwater creates a tiny beach with safe and sheltered swimming.
 Rooms are comfortable and functional.
 Units (apartments) offer separate living/dining areas and kitchenettes, and enough space for two or more children.
 All accommodations are huddled together, however, so rooms can be a bit noisy, and plenty of interesting activities are offered for families.

 Bali Seascape Beach Club – The Location

 - Area: Faces the coast in a tranquil area.
-Along a quiet laneway that starts where the main road heads inland, but only 200m from the facilities and transport along the main road in Candidasa.
+Along a quiet lane that starts where the main road heads inland, but only 200m from the facilities and transport along the main road in Candidasa.

 - How to Get There: Few metered taxis and chartered cars from the airport (about 2 hours) will take anyone this far, so best to arrange transfers from the hotel.
-See under Local Transport later about tourist shuttle buses.
+See under Local Transport below about tourist shuttle buses.